dotnet/docs/docs/framework/app-domains/how-to-remove-an-assembly-from-the-gac.md

 ---
-title: "How to: Remove an Assembly from the Global Assembly Cache | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Remove an Assembly from the Global Assembly Cache" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"